This document copyright Herbert R. Johnson 2008. Updated Aug 15 2008.

 The Home page for all my Digital Research CP/M Web pages and information is at this link.
 The first CP/M systems and many others were S-100 bus based systems.
 To learn more about S-100check my S-100 home page.

 Jonathan Titus has degrees in chemistry from the 1960's and 70's including PhD. work at Virginia Polytechnic Institute and State University.
-While there, he was part of the "Blackburg Group" with Dr. Chris Titus and David G. Larsen.
-Together they wrote tutorial articles on TTL digital design in electronic trade publications of the early 1970's.
-These were later published in book form as the "Bugbook" series.
-These articles and books taught and influenced many in the digital electronics industry as well as hobbyists in the 1970's.
+While there, he was part of a group of faculty and students including Dr. Chris Titus, Peter Rony, and David G. Larsen.
+Individually or in collaboration, they wrote many tutorial articles on TTL digital design, published in electronic trade publications of the early 1970's.
+Some of these were later published in book form as the "Bugbook" series starting in 1974.
+Some of the authors formed companies including the "Blacksburg Group Inc.", which produced additional books.
+The articles and books of the early 1970's taught and influenced many in the digital electronics industry as well as hobbyists, just as microprocessors became available.

 In the early 70's, Jon worked with the early Intel microprocessors, and eventually developed a simple-to-build microcomputer around the Intel 8008.
 He developed the design into a construction article and in July 1974, Radio-Electronics published a front-page construction article on building his 8008 microcomputer called the Mark-8.
 Beyond the fact that the Mark-8 was a very early microprocessor-based computer kit, this article's appearance is credited as encouraging Radio-Electronics's magazine rival, Popular Electronics, to find a similar microcomputer construction project.
 What they found, and published a cover story about in January 1975, was the MITS Altair 8800.